ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 ExecStart=sh -c 'tail -n1 -f /var/log/syslog 2>/dev/null | grep -q -m1 foobar'
 ```

-But we need to enable test and list all of the services we wish it to run in that file.
+But we need to enable, test, and list all the services we wish it to run in that file.
 So, we can reverse the dependency structure by putting RequiredBy in an [Install] section and enable the test2 service (instead of enabling the test service).
-However, in order to ensure the test service is running when enabling test2, we need to use BindsTo or Wants
+However, to ensure the test service is running when enabling test2, we need to use BindsTo or Wants

 ```console
 $ systemctl cat test2